duracell04/hyperlink/README.md

 Medium-term:

-- Move fully to Next.js + Tailwind + TypeScript
+- Harden the Next.js + Tailwind + TypeScript implementation (or graduate it into a production stack)
 - Introduce basic backend endpoints for CSV upload and simple parsing/report generation
 - Add auth and multi-tenant support once storage and security are defined